lammps/lammps/doc/src/delete_atoms.rst

-         cutoff = delete one atom from pairs of atoms within the cutoff (distance units) group1-ID = one atom in pair must be in this group group2-ID = other atom in pair must be in this group *partial* args = pstyle pvalue pflag group-ID region-ID seed pstyle = *fraction* or *count*
+         cutoff = delete one atom from pairs of atoms within the cutoff (distance units) group1-ID = one atom in pair must be in this group group2-ID = other atom in pair must be in this group *partial* args = pstyle value flag group-ID region-ID seed pstyle = *fraction* or *count*
            for *fraction*:
-             pvalue = fraction (0.0 to 1.0) of eligible atoms to delete pflag = 0 for approximate deletion, 1 for exact deletion for *count*:
+             value = fraction (0.0 to 1.0) of eligible atoms to delete flag = no/off for fast approximate deletion, yes/on for exact deletion for *count*:
-             pvalue = number of eligible atoms to delete pflag = 0 for warning if count > eligible atoms, 1 for error group-ID = group within which to perform deletions region-ID = region within which to perform deletions or NULL to only impose the group criterion
+             value = number of atoms to delete flag = no/off for warning if count > eligible atoms, yes/on for error group-ID = group within which to perform deletions region-ID = region within which to perform deletions or NULL to only impose the group criterion